facebookresearch/BLINK/README.md

 srun --gpus-per-node=0 --partition=learnfair --time=3000 --cpus-per-task 80 --mem=400000 --pty -l bash run_eval_slurm.sh nq ${split} 'finetuned_webqsp;all_mention_biencoder_all_avg_20_true_true_bert_large_qa_linear' -4.5 50 joint 16 false false
 ```

-For Wiki-trained, best threshold is `TODO` (-2.9) for WebQSP, `TODO` (-2.9) for graphquestions, -3.5 for AIDA-YAGO.
+For Wiki-trained, best threshold is `-2.9` for WebQSP and graphquestions, `-3.5` for AIDA-YAGO.
-For finetuned on WebQSP, best threshold is -1.5 for WebQSP, -0.9 for graphquestions,
+For finetuned on WebQSP, best threshold is `-1.5` for WebQSP, `-0.9` for graphquestions,

 Lower thresholds = Predict more candidates = Higher recall/lower precision